firebase/firebaseui-web-react/README.md

 }
 ```

-### Using `FirebaseAuth` with local state.
+### Using `StyledFirebaseAuth` with local state.

-Below is an example on how to use `FirebaseAuth` with a state change upon sign-in:
+Below is an example on how to use `StyledFirebaseAuth` with a state change upon sign-in:

 ```js
 // Import FirebaseAuth and firebase.